-A. The proposed strategy will result in, or implement, the following type(s) of program changes (check all that apply):

-- A change to coastal zone boundaries; - New or revised authorities, including statutes, regulations, enforceable policies, administrative decisions, executive orders, and memoranda of agreement/understanding; - New or revised local coastal programs and implementing ordinances; - New or revised coastal land acquisition, management, and restoration programs; - New or revised Special Area Management Plans (SAMP) or plans for Areas of Particular Concern (APC) including enforceable policies and other necessary implementation mechanisms or criteria and procedures for designating and managing APCs; and, - New or revised guidelines, procedures and policy documents which are formally adopted by a state or territory and provide specific interpretations of enforceable CZM program policies to applicants, local government and other agencies that will result in meaningful improvements in coastal resource management.
+I. Iss ue Area The l proposed strategy or implementation activities will support the following priority (high or medium) enha ncement area(s) (check all that apply): Aquaculture Energy & Government Facility Siting Wetlands Coastal Hazards Marine Debris Ē Ocean/Great Lakes Resources F Special Area Management Planning ] II.
+Pr ogram Change Description ne proposed strategy will result in, or implement, the following type(s) of program changes (check at apply): Γ A change to coastal zone boundaries; Ī New or revised authorities, including statutes, regulations, enforceable policies, administrative L decisions, executive orders, and memoranda of agreement/understanding; Г New or revised local coastal programs and implementing ordinances; New or revised coastal land acquisition, management, and restoration programs; L T New or revised Special Area Management Plans (SAMP) or plans for Areas of L Particular Concern (APC) including enforceable policies and other necessary implementation - mechanisms or criteria and procedures for designating and managing APCs; and, L New or revised guidelines, procedures and policy documents which are formally adopted by a state or territory and provide specific interpretations of enforceable CZM program policies to applicants, local government and other agencies that will result in meaningful improvements in coastal resource management.